michaelorella/lignin-kmc/README.md

 ## Examples
-For these examples, I will assume that the rates have already been obtained and have been input as a 3-dimensional dictionary (bond type, monomer types, oligomer sizes) to transition state free energy barriers or reaction rates at the temperature of interest.
-For examples (from the definition of the energy barrier dictionary to the simulation of lignin biosynthesis), see `~/LigninPolymerizationNotebook.ipynb` and `~/Example.ipynb`.
+For these examples, I will assume that the rates have already been obtained and have been input as a 3-dimensional dictionary (bond type, monomer types, oligomer sizes) to transition state Gibbs free energy barriers (at 298 K and 1 atm)or reaction rates at the temperature of interest.
+For examples (from the definition of the Gibbs free energy barrier dictionary to the simulation of lignin biosynthesis), see `~/LigninPolymerizationNotebook.ipynb` and `~/Example.ipynb`.

 ## API Reference